cassidyjames/cassidyjames.github.io/starwars.md

 ### Season Seven

-_The Clone Wars_ was brought back 7 years after its initial run to conclude the series on Disney+.
+_The Clone Wars_ was brought back seven years after its initial run to conclude the series on Disney+.
 The first arc is fine and high production value, but non-essential.
 The rest is essential as it ties everything up and has implications for Ahsoka, Maul, Anakin, and more.
 Just watch it.

 🏅️ | Ep | Title                     | Details